 Due to an aging population and changes in the U.S. healthcare system, nurses are more valuable than ever before.
 They’re more in demand, too.
-Fortune recently ranked registered nurse (RN) as the most in-demand job in the U.S.* Whether you’re already an RN or are just beginning to consider a nursing career, the right online nursing degree or certificate program can help you take full advantage of the growing opportunities for nurses.
+U.S. News & World Report ranked registered nurse (RN) as one of the best jobs in the U.S. for 2019.1 Whether you’re already an RN or are just beginning to consider a nursing career, the right online nursing degree or certificate program can help you take full advantage of the growing opportunities for nurses.
 Here are some of the top nursing degrees and certificate programs that can help you achieve your goals.

 As a terminal degree for clinical nurses, a Doctor of Nursing Practice (DNP) degree is becoming an increasingly valued and sought-after credential.
 The American Association of Colleges of Nursing has encouraged the medical community to make the DNP degree the expected degree for those who want to become nurse practitioners, nurse midwives, and nurse anesthetists.
 Many online degree programs allow you to earn your DNP while continuing to work within the nursing profession.
 This option allows you to advance your career whether you’re just starting out or have worked as a nurse for many years.

 If you want to enter any of the advanced nursing professions, you’ll most likely want to earn your Master of Science in Nursing (MSN) degree.
 Although it’s a postgraduate degree, an MSN is considered the entry-level degree for such nursing careers as nurse practitioner, nurse midwife, and nurse anesthetist.
-These advanced nursing careers earn a median annual salary of more than $96,000.‡ A number of nonclinical careers such as nurse educator and nurse manager also require an MSN—so earning your master’s through an online nursing degree program can open numerous professional doors.
+According to the Bureau of Labor Statistics, these advanced nursing careers earn a median annual salary of more than $110,000.3 A number of nonclinical careers such as nurse educator and nurse manager also require an MSN—so earning your master’s through an online nursing degree program can open numerous professional doors.

-The Institute of Medicine is calling for nurses to take the lead in improving the healthcare system, and RNs must enhance their education to meet this challenge.§
+The Institute of Medicine is calling for nurses to take the lead in improving the healthcare system, and RNs must enhance their education to meet this challenge.
+4

 The Institute of Medicine’s goal is that 80% of the nursing workforce hold a Bachelor of Science in Nursing (BSN) degree by 2020.
 The recommendation came from research demonstrating that nurses who have earned a bachelor’s degree score higher on quality-of-care indicators.
 With these changes in hiring practices, a BSN degree is a great choice.
 If you are already an RN but don’t hold a bachelor’s degree, you may want to consider earning a BSN through an RN-BSN completion program to help advance your career and maximize your ability to have a positive impact on patient care.